-With mobile usage overtaking desktop in 2016, mobile apps aren’t going away anytime soon.
+With mobile usage surpassing desktop usage and the gap only increasing, mobile apps aren’t going away anytime soon.
 What can be tricky though is deciding what platform to develop your app in.
 Android generally has a larger market share, but can you afford to alienate all your iOS users, or even Windows Phone users?

 How does Xamarin actually help?

 Xamarin allows developers to use .NET/C# languages, to develop across the three platforms we mentioned earlier.
 There are a number of benefits to this.
 Not least of all because instead of having to know 3 separate developer languages (Java for Android, Objective-C and Swift for iOS or C# for Windows Phone), they can stick with .NET and C#.
 This means that the quality of coding for your app is going to be much higher.

 It also means significant savings in both manpower and money.
 The brilliant thing about Xamarin is that it allows developers to share the application logic between platforms.
 On average about 75% of the logic will be shared across the various platforms using Xamarin Native and up to 95% using Xamarin Forms.
 Writing fully native would mean having to write two or three separate versions of this – taking far more time, delaying the development cycle and inevitably driving the costs higher.

 You may think that Xamarin must be a jack-of-all-trades-master-of-none situation.
 But you’d be wrong.
 Xamarin stands apart from its competitors because of its ability to take advantage of the native features and functionality of the respective platforms; in fact, Xamarin Native provides direct wrappers for all the native APIs on the target platforms, which means you lose zero functionality.